ktzrbn/darwin-to-dc/README.md

 to reflect the correct CSV file name in line 50.

 Make sure the CSV file is in the same directory as the Python script, then run ```python3 transform-con.py```.

-The DublinCore XML file will be named output.xml once the process is completed.
-You can use something like https://jsonformatter.org/xml-formatter to format the XML for human readability.